 “I was a bit irritated as she started watching Balika Vadhu when I wanted to check out news a few days back,” 28-year-old Praveen recalled how his mother-in-law, who arrived last week from Patna, derailed his evening routine.

-Praveen’s mother-in-law, whose name Praveen couldn’t recall after multiple attempts, was visiting him for the first time since his marriage that took place in February this year.
+Praveen’s mother-in-law, whose name Praveen couldn’t recall after multiple attempts, was visiting him for the first time since his wedding that took place in February this year.

 “My wife too joined her mother in watching those shows even though she never used to watch them earlier.
 I was isolated and had no choice,” Praveen informed how he too was forced to watch TV soaps instead of his daily dose of television news.